egc112/OpenWRT-egc-add-on/openvpn-scramble/Readme.md

 To check if the scramble options are available (compiled in) into your firmware:
 `strings /usr/sbin/openvpn | grep scramble`

+### DCO
+Upcoming OpenVPN version will have DCO (Data Channel Offload), unfortunately the scramble options are not compatible with DCO.
+so even if DCO is compiled in you have to disable DCO (in openVPN config add: `disable-dco`)

 See also:
 https://shenzhensuzy.wordpress.com/2019/01/26/openvpn-with-xor-patch/
 https://forum.openwrt.org/t/scramble-obfuscate-in-openvpn/151570